-- A C- or better is needed in each class counted towards your major and your grade point average must be at least 2.25 in these MATH classes.
-You must take at least 15 upper division (3000 or above) MATH credits (5 classes) at CU Denver. - The semester you graduate, you must: - Complete the MFAT Exam and participate in an exit interview.
-These requirements will be scheduled through the department Administrative Assistant (303-315-1702). - Complete a senior survey. - You must satisfy the requirements of the College of Liberal Arts and Sciences (CLAS).
-Contact CLAS advising office (303-556-2555) for details. - To graduate as a Mathematics major, must have a minimum of 30 hours of resident credit (letter grades received at CU Denver).
-Furthermore, 21 out of the last 30 hours must be taken in CU Denver CLAS courses.
-Finally, at least 15 upper-division mathematics credits must be taken at CU Denver.
-For the most current CLAS residency requirements, please visit: http://www.ucdenver.edu/academics/colleges/CLAS/clas-advising - Students with at least a 3.5 major grade point average, at least 3.2 overall grade point average, and who have done an honors project are eligible to graduate with honors.
-See an advisor (or the honors advising sheet) for details.
+- 1. A C- or better is needed in each class towards your major and your grade point average must be at least 2.25 in these MATH classes. - 2.
+The semester your graduate, you must: - a.
+Complete the MFAT Exam and participate in an exit interview.
+These requirements will be scheduled through the department Administrative Assistant (303-315-1702). - b.
+Complete a senior survey. - 3.
+You must satisfy the requirements of the College of Liberal Arts and Sciences (CLAS).
+Contact the CLAS advising office (303-315-7100) for details. - 4.
+There are a several residency credits that must be satisfied to graduate as a Mathematics major at CU Denver.
+Graduating students must: - a.
+Take at least 15 upper division (3000 or above) MATH credits (5 classes) at CU Denver. - b.
+Take a minimum of 30 hour of resident credit (letter grades received at CU Denver). - c.
+21 out of the last 30 hours must be taken in CU Denver CLAS courses.

+For the most current CLAS residency requirements, please visit https://clas.ucdenver.edu/advising/.

+5. Students with at least a 3.5 upper-division major grade point average and at least 3.2 overall grade point average may qualify for honors and should contact a math advisor for more details.